 - captain Nail Erdogan

 8th of October 1996 Turkish Air Force aircraft F-16 rose into the sky from an air force base in the Turkish province of Balikesir for a training flight.
 In the area of the island of Chios, the plane crashed.
 The aircraft commander, Lieutenant Colonel Osman Chilekli managed to eject.
 He was picked up by Greek rescuers and handed over to the Turkish command.
 The second pilot captain Nail Erdogan disappeared.
 His body was not found.
 Soon, the relatives of Nail Erdogan told the press that the Turkish authorities were likely to hide the real cause of the plane crash - he was shot down by the Greek Air Force.
 Ankara itself denied this information.
 16 years passed, and in 2012 year, Lieutenant Colonel Chilekli still broke the “vow of silence”.
 He confirmed that the plane was indeed shot down by the Greek side.
 Speech by Lieutenant Colonel Chilekli forced to give an official comment and the leaders of the armed forces of Turkey.
 Speaking to reporters, Defense Minister Ismet Yilmaz confirmed that in 1996 The F-16D, piloted by Lieutenant Colonel Chilekli and Captain Erdogan, was shot down by an air-to-air missile launched from the Mirage-2000 aircraft belonging to the Greek Air Force.
 Since then, disputes about the true causes of the tragedy have not abated.
 The Turkish military claims that the Turkish Air Force aircraft was unarmed, while the Greek side, on the contrary, claims that the aircraft was armed and was accompanied by another aircraft.
 Moreover, the Turkish pilot himself went into a collision, while the Greek pilot, Tanos Grivas, pressed the trigger accidentally, with no intention of destroying the Turkish aircraft.
 Ten years later, the Turkish side accidentally or deliberately, but “played out” for Captain Erdogan, shot down by the Greeks.
 23 May 2006, two Turkish aircraft F-16 and reconnaissance aircraft F-4 violated the airspace of Greece at an altitude of 8200 meters.
 The Greek aviation services were not informed about this, therefore two Greek F-16 fighters were raised to intercept Turkish aircraft.
 Over the island of Karpathos, Turkish and Greek aircraft collided.
 The Turkish pilot, Khalil Ibrahim Ozdemir, managed to eject, while the Greek pilot Kostas Iliakis died.
 It is possible that the above losses of the Turkish and Greek air forces are far from the last in the confrontation of the two countries for the airspace over the Aegean Sea.
 Neither Turkey nor Greece are willing to compromise.
 Moreover, the Turkish side uses provocative methods, in every possible way demonstrating its disregard for the protests from Greece.
 When the Turkish Air Force shot down a Russian Su-24 plane and extremists from the Turkish group killed a pilot of Lieutenant Colonel Oleg Peshkov, Greek Foreign Minister Nikos Kotzias expressed his condolences to Russian Foreign Minister Sergei Lavrov.
 The Greek side is well aware of how Turkey behaves in the airspace.
 Each year, the Greek air traffic control services record about 1,5 thousands of cases of the invasion of Turkish military aircraft into the airspace of Greece.
 Several times a day, Turkish aircraft fly into Greek airspace.
 Greece, in response, is forced to raise combat aircraft to intercept border intruders.
 Thus, in July 2015, six Turkish F-18 aircraft again violated the airspace of Greece and, before the Greeks lifted four fighters into the air, at least 20 once again violated the Greek air border.
 For Turkish military aviation, violations of the airspace of Greece have long become a familiar fact.
-Perhaps we can say that if the Greeks did not demonstrate Christian generosity (or rather, the country's authorities would not be in allied relations with the United States), then the Turkish air force could have already lost all of its aircraft, so many violations of the Greek airspace of the Turkish military aircraft.

 - Greek military pilot Kostas Iliakis